Image by dgchpy0 from Pixabay – Approx. 5 minute read

 Bob forgot to recognize the achievements he made along the way.
 Celebrating small successes (short-term goals) can boost motivation.
 He was focused on the end result and the feeling that comes with the instant gratification of end result success.
 The reality is that most visions of note take considerable time and effort to achieve.
 Wanting instant success is a sure-fire way to douse motivation.

 Bob also did this on his own.
 He did not have supportive resources that could have provided him with tried and tested approaches: running mates (accountability and companionship), experts, doctors, physiotherapists, running groups, etc. These resources would have supported him when his motivation waned and helped him manage his expectations.

 Another reason why successful change is challenging is that people keep doing the same things over and over and expect a different result.
 To achieve a different result, you need to change how you do things.
 If you keep behaving and doing the same-old, same-old, you’re going to keep getting the same-old, same-old.

-All humans are habitual beings to some extent: how we brush our teeth, get dressed, have a shower, get to work, cope with stress, and our patterns of thought.
+All humans are creatures of habit: how we brush our teeth, get dressed, have a shower, get to work, cope with stress, and our patterns of thought.

 It is not enough to want to change behavior.
 You need to take action by interrupting the habitual pattern and replacing it with a new one.

 Think of your habitual patterns as systems.
 In a car factory, the systems to build a car are highly repeatable and predictable.
 They must be.
 To build a variation of a car, the system must be changed to create a different result.

 It is no different for you.
 You must change your systems of behaving to create a different outcome.